IR Management

 - Export dialog appears with format options

-- Choose export format and options
+- Choose export format (WAV or TXT) and options

 - File is saved with automatic angle suffix